Thinkmill/emery/docs/pages/docs/checks.md

 ### isFinite

-Checks whether a number is a finite.
+Checks whether a number is finite.

 ```ts
 isFinite(1); // → true